How is Tobin Stables Different from Other Partnerships Offered?

-What are Tobin Stables Partnership Costs and Fees?
+What are Tobin Stables Fees?

 How Can I Earn Money Owning a Racehorse?

-Partners earn money from the horse’s purse earnings, or if the horse is sold privately or through an auction for a profit.
+Co-Owners earn money from the horse’s purse earnings, or if the horse is sold privately or through an auction for a profit.
 Thoroughbred horse investments are a highly speculative matter, they can be lucrative, but always be prepared for a horse's expenses to exceed their earnings.
 Turning a profit shouldn't be the only consideration in investing in thoroughbred racehorses, when you become a licensed owner, you are able to experience what many have dreamed of doing and participating in.

 Are There Tax Advantages to Owning a Racehorse?

 Recent changes to the tax code have greatly increased the tax benefits to thoroughbred ownership.
-You may be able to treat your involvement in our partnerships as a business instead of a hobby, enabling you to deduct your expenses including horse purchase, vet bills, monthly training bills, and the expense of going to see your horse race.
+You may be able to treat your involvement as a business instead of a hobby, enabling you to deduct your expenses including horse purchase, vet bills, monthly training bills, and the expense of going to see your horse race.
 These tax benefits should be reviewed with your accountant.

 Who is Responsible Making Decisions Regarding the Horses?

-How Will I Keep Up With What the Horse is Doing?
+How Will I Keep Up with What the Horse is Doing?

 Tobin Stables managers will keep you updated primarily through email or a communication application.
 Training progress, race dates and other pertinent information will be sent to you.
 We will also help educate those who need it on various aspects of horseracing.

 The more people who know our intentions, the greater chance there is of word getting out.
-We will always explain the reasons we like a particular horse and what we saw to help educate partners once the horse is claimed or purchased.
+We will always explain the reasons we like a particular horse and what we saw to help educate co-owners once the horse is claimed or purchased.

 Most auctions Tobin Stables attend are open to the public and the experience is electric, but please keep in mind that our managers and trainers will be fully engaged in the process of finding the right horse.

-How Long Does Each Partnership Last?
+How Long Does Ownership Last?